whoiscaio/whoiscaio/README.md

 I discovered myself through coding in 2018, and since then i'm working on getting better everyday, feel free to look at my public repositories and let me know if there's anything i can improve.

+Obs: Most of my code activity over the time i've been working is displayed on my GitLab Overview Page, so make sure to check it out!

 <div align="center">
   <a href="https://github.com/whoiscaio">
   <img height="160em" src="https://github-readme-stats.vercel.app/api?username=whoiscaio&show_icons=true&theme=dark&include_all_commits=true&count_private=true"/>